Welcome to CCL Community’s Page on Diversity & Inclusion at CCL

 2. Anti-Racism & Allyship Resource Guide

-By Karina Ramirez, Diversity & Inclusion Director with members of the Community Ambassadors Team: Lydia Koltai, Shelley Buonaiuto, Sue Hughes-Smith and Jess Wilber
+By Karina Ramirez, Vice President of People & Culture with members of the Community Ambassadors Team: Lydia Koltai, Shelley Buonaiuto, Sue Hughes-Smith, and Jess Wilber

 This training will educate CCL volunteers about anti-racism, highlight portions of our ongoing work regarding Diversity and Inclusion (D&I), and discuss why this is essential to our work as climate advocates.